happyharrycn/actionformer_release/README.md

 # ActionFormer: Localizing Moments of Actions with Transformers

 ## Introduction
 This code repo implements Actionformer, one of the first Transformer-based model for temporal action localization --- detecting the onsets and offsets of action instances and recognizing their action categories.
 Without bells and whistles, ActionFormer achieves 71.0% mAP at tIoU=0.5 on THUMOS14, outperforming the best prior model by 14.1 absolute percentage points and crossing the 60% mAP for the first time.
 Further, ActionFormer demonstrates strong results on ActivityNet 1.3 (36.56% average mAP) and the more challenging EPIC-Kitchens 100 (+13.5% average mAP over prior works).
-Our paper is accepted to ECCV 2022 and an arXiv version can be found in [this link](https://arxiv.org/abs/2202.07925).
+Our paper is accepted to ECCV 2022 and an arXiv version can be found at [this link](https://arxiv.org/abs/2202.07925).

+In addition, ActionFormer is the backbone for many winning solutions in the Ego4D Moment Queries Challenge 2022.
+Our submission in particular is ranked 2nd with a record 21.76% average mAP and 42.54% Recall@1x, tIoU=0.5, nearly three times higher than the official baseline.
+An arXiv version of our tech report can be found at [this link](https://arxiv.org/pdf/2211.09074.pdf).
 We invite our audience to try out the code.

 <div align="center">
   <img src="teaser.jpg" width="600px"/>